SymfonyCasts/api-platform/sfcasts/ep3-custom-data/type-validation.md

 ## Special Case for Input DTOs: Null Fields

-And if you're using an input DTO, you need to be even *more* aware of this question of: "can a field be set to a certain value?".
+And if you're using an input DTO, you need to be even *more* aware of this question of:

+> Can a field be set to a certain value?

 Why?

 Send a completely *empty* object to create a `CheeseListing`.
 This should return a 400 error.
 But which kind?
 A type error like we just saw?
 Or a true validation